 Measles vaccine was introduced in the United States (US) in 1963.
 Before a vaccine was available, nearly everyone would acquire measles infection during childhood and more than 90% of persons were immune from measles by age 15 years, because of past infection.
 Since the licensure of measles-containing vaccine in the US, incidence of measles has decreased by over 99%.
 Outbreaks of measles have been more common in recent years, and most cases occur in people who are unvaccinated.

-The Community Immunity Threshold (CIT) for measles is about 92-94%.
+The US is currently experiencing significant measles outbreaks, with cases across several states.
+The AAP Vaccination Across America Map is updated weekly with locations experiencing outbreaks and current case numbers.
+The maps also displays immunization rates by state and the Community Immunity Threshold (CIT)s.
+The CIT for measles is about 92-94%.
 This means that 92-94% of the population need to be immune to measles (through vaccination or previous infection) to prevent/limit spread of measles infections in their community.
-See how your state immunization rates compare to the CIT through the AAP Vaccination Across America Map.
+See how your state immunization rates compare to the CIT by using this tool.

 Last Updated